spacemeshos/product/spacemesh01.md

 - Spacemesh auto-updated feature to automatically install app and full node updates.
 - A basic working tap on discord - allows users to transact before getting their first reward.

-# About Spacemesh 0.2
+# Spacemesh 0.2
-All of 0.1 features and in addition support for the following stories.
+Spacemesh 0.2 includes all 0.1 features plus support for the following stories.

 # Primary User Story - Desktop Computer Owner - Transact with Smesh Coins
 1. Download the `Spacemesh App Installer` for Windows 10, OS X or Linux.